jlajoie/battlerite-api/README.md

 For what it's worth, a lot of people have asked for an API, here's my first pass at one.
 I know a lot of folks haven't been able to figure out how to authenticate, or aren't familiar with using Wireshark or a .NET decompiler, so at the very least this can be a step in the right direction for them.

 Also, I assume this will be the most common error, if you are receiving 401s on your queries, it's because you were unable to authenticate using SteamUser.
-Double check that your environment variables contain your username and password, and if you needed to add in a SteamGuard key you did so as well.
+Double check that your environment variables contain your username and password.

 ## Requirements